MicrosoftDocs/sdk-api/sdk-api-src/content/sbe/nn-sbe-isbe2enumstream.md

 ---
 UID: NN:sbe.ISBE2EnumStream
 title: ISBE2EnumStream (sbe.h)
 description: Enumerates a collection of streams.
 This is a utility interface, which you can use to enumerate the streams discovered in a WTV file.
-The Stream Buffer Source filter implements this interface.
+The Stream Buffer Source filter implements this interface.helpviewer_keywords: ["ISBE2EnumStream","ISBE2EnumStream interface [Microsoft TV Technologies]","ISBE2EnumStream interface [Microsoft TV Technologies]","described","mstv.isbe2enumstream","sbe/ISBE2EnumStream"]
 old-location: mstv\isbe2enumstream.htm
 tech.root: mstv
 ms.assetid: 77a918f8-d305-4d4d-9a5c-523ddb796b26